 When it comes to throwing Christmas parties, there’s nothing we love more at Merlin Events London than to organise a spectacular, memorable party.
-As Christmas is all about fun, festivities and sharing we thought we’d put together our five tips on how to throw the best Christmas Party ever for your office (and hopefully take a bit of the stress out of the equation!).
+As Christmas is all about fun, festivities and sharing we thought we’d put together our five tips on how to throw the best office Christmas Party ever (and hopefully take a bit of the stress out of the equation!).

 1. Don’t do it alone